 Where: Click the link below to find out!

-* Arrive early/on time and look for familiar faces
+* Arrive by 6:00pm and look for familiar faces

 * Pay for your food/drinkOptional, yet *highly recommended*: